If you’re applying for a role within your current company, you already have an advantage over external candidates.

 Summary

-Results-driven accountant with over five years of experience at Smith & Jones Accounting, specializing in auditing and public accounting.
+Results-driven accountant with over 5 years of experience at Smith & Jones Accounting, specializing in auditing and public accounting.
 Proven ability to optimize financial processes, having saved the firm $70,000 through process improvements.
 Adept at mentoring junior accountants and improving team productivity by 25%.
-Seeking to leverage my expertise in financial analysis and process optimization to contribute to the continued success of the company in a more senior role.

 Skills